 We paid billions of dollars and they still got nuclear weapons as a result of Bill Clinton being conned.

-But so what Schumer's saying here, we've got three American hostages coming home in far better condition than Otto Warmbeer.
+So what Schumer's saying here, we've got three American hostages coming home in far better condition than Otto Warmbier.

 And I feel so sorry for him and his family and what he had to live through.

-So what Chuck Schumer's really saying is oh man, if all this good stuff keeps happening, Republicans are gonna win the 2018 elections, and we're not gonna be able to impeach Trump and raise people's taxes.
+So what Chuck Schumer's really saying is, oh man, if all this good stuff keeps happening, Republicans are going to win the 2018 elections and we're not going to be able to impeach Trump and raise people's taxes.

 Schumer warned Trump today against going easy on North Korea in the talk.

-Well, you were criticizing him for calling him little rocket man and saying that he had bigger weapons that work better than Kim Jong un's.
+You were criticizing him for calling him little rocket man and saying that he had bigger weapons that worked better than Kim Jong-un's.

 We didn't give anything for the hostages.